• Van Payloads - Guide to Optimal Van Cargo Capacity

 • Minimise unnecessary weight: Remove any unnecessary equipment, accessories, or personal items from the van to reduce its kerb weight and increase available payload capacity.

-• Use lightweight materials: When equipping your van with shelving, racks, or other storage solutions, opt for lightweight materials such as aluminum or composite plastics to minimise added weight.
+• Use lightweight materials: When equipping your van with shelving, racks, or other storage solutions, opt for lightweight materials such as aluminium or composite plastics to minimise added weight.

 • Distribute weight evenly: When loading the van, ensure that the weight is evenly distributed across the cargo area to maintain proper balance and handling.
 Avoid concentrating heavy items on one side or at the rear of the van.